takng/Slate-Projects-Website/README.md

 # Slate Projects Website

-## What is it?
+## What's this?

-**Before you know what this is, you must know what Slate was.** Slate was a [VCS (version control system)](https://en.wikipedia.org/wiki/Version_control "VCS (version control system)") I created to organize my projects.
-It wasn't good.
+**Before you know what this is, you must know what Slate was.** Slate was a [VCS (version control system)](https://en.wikipedia.org/wiki/Version_control "VCS (version control system)") It was created to organize my projects.
 One folder kept the source code, one kept any templates I used, and the last one kept things I made public.
 I eventually learned Git because a lot of people use it.
 I don't regret learning Git.

-Okay, so we got that out of the way.
-So what is this?
 This website contains all of my projects I created in Slate.
 I eventually converted the last source code updates for them to Git, threw what was left in 7z files, made a website so people could easily access them, and uploaded it.

 ## How do I put this on the Internet?